 It only takes a few steps to cook nicely crisp and browned chicken thighs in a cast iron skillet.
 You’ll want to mix together the seasonings and then season both sides of each chicken thigh.
 Roll them back up and set aside for a few minutes while you heat the olive oil in the cast iron pan.

 Once the olive oil and pan are nice and hot, put the top of the chicken thigh down into the pan first.
 Try to avoid checking the chicken as it’s cooking so that pieces of the chicken won’t get stuck to the pan.
-You’ll want to cook them about 10 minutes on both sides to cook all the way through.
-You’ll know they’re done when the chicken has reached an internal temperature of 165°F an instant read thermometer.Print
+You’ll want to cook them for about 5-7 minutes per side to cook all the way through.
+You’ll know they’re done when the chicken has reached an internal temperature of 165°F an instant read thermometer and/or is no longer pink when you cut into the thickest part.

 - 1 tsp. salt